 Robbie Gould, K, New York Giants

-New York Giants 2017 Offseason Preview: New York has a lot of needs and only $32-million in cap space.
+New York Giants 2017 Offseason Preview: New York has a lot of needs and only $25-million in cap space after franchise tagging Jason Pierre-Paul.
+This pretty much means the Giants won't take a defensive end at 23.
 The Giants will have their work cut out for them and really only have the luxury of bringing in one expensive Free Agent.

 This is a horrible quarterback class.
 The Giants have too many needs in both Free Agency and the draft to draft a quarterback.
 A lot of the quarterbacks from the 2013 NFL Draft like E.J.
 Manuel, Geno Smith, Mike Glennon, Matt Barkley, Landry Jones, and Ryan Nassib will all be Free Agents.
 New York can bring one of those quarterbacks in as a backup to Eli Manning for a year without overpaying them.
 The 2018 NFL Draft will be a much stronger group and that's when the Giants can get Eli's successor.